 Any book or other material that is located within the St. Joseph Public Library system can be sent to the library branch of your choice.
-If the material you want is not owned by the library, ask a librarian to request it from another library outside our system through a service called interlibrary loan.
+If the material you want is not owned by the library, ask a librarian to request it from another library outside our system using our Interlibrary Loan service.

 There are a number of ways you can support the St. Joseph Public Library.
 You can volunteer your time by helping us prepare new books for checkout, upkeep the library parks, aid in the Summer Reading Program, help with special projects and more!